-Cairanne, Cru of the Côtes du Rhône since the 2015 vintage
+Cairanne, Cru of the Côtes du Rhône since 2016

-On Thursday 12 February 2015, the INAO (Institut national de l’origine et de la qualité) validated the final stage of the transition from the Côtes du Rhône Villages Cairanne appellation to the Cairanne appellation.
-A fine reward for the winegrowers of this Cru.
+In June 2016, the INAO (National Institute of Origin and Quality) validated the final stage of the transition from the Côtes du Rhône Villages Cairanne appellation to the Cairanne appellation.
+A great reward for the winegrowers of this Cru.

 Cairanne has been a Côtes du Rhône Cru since the 2015 vintage.
 But it is especially known for its red wines since only 4% of white wines are produced there.
 They are generally produced from white Grenache (50%), Clairette (25%), Marsanne, Roussanne, Bourboulenc and Viognier.